strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Shell Commands</h3>

-These aren't magic commands, but you can execute shell commands from within Jupyter by using the exclamation mark. `!ls *.csv` will list out any csv files and `!pip update numpy` will update your numpy installation.
-Virtually every BASH command will work using the __!__.
+These aren't magic commands, but you can execute shell commands from within Jupyter by using the exclamation mark.
+For example, `!pip update numpy` will update your numpy installation.
+Bear in mind that not every BASH command will work using __!__.

 <h3>Defining Your Own Magics</h3>